 If you turn this idea around, negative self-image and poor beliefs about ourselves can lead to health problems.

 Positive thinking and affirmations have the power to transform our lives & health.
 We just need to take action to support our wishes.
 This is a simple method for cognitive restructuring.

 - Reduce the tendency to focus on negativity

 - Support positive change, such as diet or exercise

 - Positively impact academic achievement

 - Help us remain open-minded and less defensive or resistant

 - Relieve anxiety and reduce exhaustion

 Personally, I use positive affirmations each day.
-I am less stressed, a better friend and colleague, a clear headed problem-solver and my overall anxiety has been greatly reduced.
+I am less stressed, a better friend and colleague, a clearer problem-solver and my anxiety is lower.

 I recently revamped my routine to include affirmations to help with mindset, preparation, and feeling grounded before heading to work each day.
 The hospital has so many stressors and unknowns.
 These affirmations have made a difference in how I show up for myself and my patients every day.